rainlab/notify-plugin/README.md

         }

         /**
-         * Defines the properties used by this class.
+         * Defines the parameters used by this class.
          */
-        public function defineProperties()
+        public function defineParams()
         {
             return [
                 'user' => [